-The District Council sells season tickets for some of its off-street car parks, which are popular with workers in the town centre and commuters using railway stations.
+The District Council sells season tickets for its off-street car parks, generally to workers in the town centre and commuters at railway stations.

 Parking enforcement

 Eleven full-time equivalent (FTE) Civil Enforcement Officers (CEOs) carry out regular patrols across the District, Monday to Sunday and on Bank Holidays through the year.
 CEOs patrol car parks and on-street locations seamlessly.
 They are required to issue a Penalty Charge Notice (PCN often still referred to as a parking ticket) to any vehicle that is illegally parked.